 Taking other medicines

-Tell your doctor or pharmacist if you are taking or given any other medicines, including any
+Tell your doctor or pharmacist if you are taking any other medicines, including any

-that you get without a prescription from your pharmacy, supermarket or health food shop.
+that you get without a prescription from a pharmacy, supermarket or health food shop.

 medicines used to treat arrhythmias (fast or irregular heartbeats)